-The CertiPUR US certification is administered by a not-for-profit organization.
-To meet their standards, mattresses must be:
+The CertiPUR-US certification is administered by a not-for-profit organization.
+To be certipur-us certified, mattresses must be:

 The OEKO-TEX Standard 100 is an independent testing and certification system for raw, semi-finished, and finished textile products at all processing levels.
 It takes account of: